g3rzi/CKA/README.md

           - Small
 ```
 ## Section 6: Cluster Maintenance

+### 100. Practice Test - OS Upgrades
+To mark node as unschedulable and remove any pods from it run:
+`kubectl drain node01 --ignore-daemonsets`

+One reason if it failed is because there is an unmanaged Pod, then you need to use the `--force` flag.
+To make the node scheduled again run:
+`kubectl uncordon node01`

+To just make the node as unschedulable without removing any workload run:
+`kubectl cordon node01`

 ### 105. Backup and Restore Methods
 When configure ETCD, it is possible to configure where all the data will be store.
 It appears in the `etcd.service` (which can be seen by `cat /etc/kubernetes/manifests/etcd.yaml`) under the flag `--data-dir=/var/lib/etcd`.